-If a child has difficulty maintaining the agreements and expectations, staff will work with the child to solve underlying feelings and issues, involving the parents as necessary.
-If a child continues to be disrespectful, this may lead to the child's dismissal from the camp program without a registration refund.
+If a child has difficulty maintaining the agreements and expectations, staff will work with the child to solve underlying feelings and issues, involving the parents if necessary.
+We never want it to come to this but if a child continues to be disrespectful, this may lead to the child's dismissal from the camp program without a registration refund.